JobTestVault/JobTest-iBusMedia-MiniWidgetSystem/README.md

 1. Change `config.php` file contents
 2. Import `db.sql` into your database
+3. Create `vendor` and `cache` folders in web root with write access for scripts
-3. Run composer update command
+4. Run composer update command